mushroomsoft-it/mushroomsoft-it/.changeset/early-peas-decide.md

 "mushroomsoft-app": patch
 ---

-feat(ui): new item added in carrousel
+feat(ui): new item added in carousel